grapemoli/MGOT/README.md

 # MGOT
 ## Summary
-Money Grows on Trees, or MGOT, is a plant-care simulator made for the command line.
+Money Grows on Trees, or MGOT, was created by web-scrapping plant information off of Tropicopia, and creating a textfiles of the plants seperated by plant categorization.
+This is one of my biggest projects, and is a realistic, comprehensive  simulator.
+Users can buy, nuture, grow, and possibly kill plants!
+Other points of interest is that I created a system that calculated logarithmic plant growth, which took into account the season and overall plant condition.

 This is my second major project done as a final assignment for a Computer Science course.
 Note that the original projected was published on my GitHub Enterprise account.
 I simply copied the project over to here, too.